2021 Crime Trends: Fresno County sees alarming spike in vehicle part thefts, homicides increase in Clovis - NewsBreak

 2021 Crime Trends: Fresno County sees alarming spike in vehicle part thefts, homicides increase in Clovis

 FRESNO, Calif.
-(KGPE) – Law enforcement officials are looking back at 2021 and are noticing some concerning crime trends across the Central Valley.
+(KSEE) – Law enforcement officials are looking back at 2021 and are noticing some concerning crime trends across the Central Valley.

 It’s not just one particular trend that’s concerning officials with both the Clovis Police Department and the Fresno County Sherriff’s Office, but they say there are a few trends with theft they’re hoping to curb in 2022.